blackboard/BBDN-REST-Demo-PHP/README.md

 # BBDN-REST-Demo-PHP
 This project contains sample code for interacting with the Blackboard Learn REST Web Services in PHP.
-This sample was built with PHP 5.6.7.
+This sample was built with PHP 8.0.0.
 It uses HTTP_Request2 for HTTP processing.

-###Project at a glance:
+### Project at a glance:
 - Target: Blackboard Learn SaaS 2015.12.0 and above
+- Source Release: v2.0
+- Release Date  2020-12-29
+- Author: shurrey
+- Tested on Blackboard Learn SaaS Release 3900.2.0-rel.34+4ad580a
+- Updated for PHP 8

+- Target: Blackboard Learn SaaS 2015.12.0 and above
 - Source Release: v1.0
 - Release Date  2016-03-13
 - Author: shurrey
 - Tested on Blackboard Learn SaaS Release 2015.12.0-ci.16+149e9d4

-###Requirements:
+### Requirements:
-- PHP - This sample was built with PHP 5.6.7
+- PHP - This sample was built with PHP 8.0.0
 - Requires the following libraries:
---   HTTP_Request 2 v2.3.0 - This can be installed with pear install HTTP_Request2.
+--   HTTP_Request 2 v2.4.2 - This can be installed with pear install HTTP_Request2.
 See <a href="https://pear.php.net" -target="_blank">PEAR's website</a> for more details.

 ### Configuring the Code Sample
 The connection information is located in the classes/Constants.class.php file.
 You must change three values: